-A Scottish man has been taken to court and fined for calling his ex-girlfriend's new Irish boyfriend a "leprechaun" in a threatening email.
+A Scottish man was taken to court and fined for calling his ex-girlfriend's new Irish boyfriend a "leprechaun" in a threatening email.

-Terry Myers, 41, appeared in Aberdeen Sheriff Court after he sent his ex-partner an email which made reference to the women's new partner being Irish.
+Terry Myers, 41, appeared in Aberdeen Sheriff Court in June 2020 after he sent his ex-partner an email that made reference to the women's new partner being Irish.

 Susan Love, a public prosecutor with the ability to impose fiscal fines, said that Myers made "various threats to assault" the woman's new partner in the email, according to the Evening Express.

 Love additionally said that Myers referred to the new partner as a "leprechaun" in the email.